New Zealand reveals high-octane arrest in Internet fraud case

 The companies charged, Megaupload Ltd and Vestor Ltd, were both registered in Hong Kong and owned either in large part or solely by Dotcom.

-Some 100 officers raided four premises in Hong Kong on Friday including luxury hotel rooms, seizing computer equipment and freezing HK$330 million ($42.5 million) in financial assets, according to Hong Kong Customs.
+Some 100 officers raided four premises in Hong Kong on Friday including luxury hotel rooms, seizing computer equipment and freezing HK$330 million in financial assets, according to Hong Kong Customs.

 Megaupload has boasted of having more than 150 million registered users and 50 million daily visitors, according to the indictment.
 At one point, it was estimated to be the 13th most frequently visited website on the Internet.